-According to the report, Rebwar’s family had visited a mullah to get advice on whether Rebwar’s transition was allowed in Islam, to which he said it was not.
-The report asserts that her family did not allow her to do the surgery after talking to the mullah, which made Rebwar depressed and isolated.
-Some of Rebwar’s close friends have confirmed this, according to Hengaw.
+According to the report, Rebwar’s family had sought guidance from a Mullah on whether transition was permissible in Islam, to which they were told it was not.
+As a result, her family did not permit her to undergo the surgery, which left Rebwar depressed and isolated.
+Hengaw reports that some of Rebwar’s close friends have confirmed this.

-The news broke out shortly after trans woman Doski Azad’s murder by her brother, Chakdar Azad, in Duhok, Iraqi Kurdistan.
+This news comes shortly after the murder of trans woman Doski Azad by her brother, Chakdar Azad, in Duhok, Iraqi Kurdistan.

 Transgender individuals and other members of the LGBT+ community, including intersex individuals, face marginalization in the region.
 While gender reassignment surgery is technically permitted in Iran, social and religious norms have made transitioning difficult for transgender individuals.
 Those who choose to challenge the societal stigma surrounding transgender identities are often advised to conceal their identities from the general public.